neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 ```
 transfer <muliti-sig-account-name> <your-base-account-name> 300000 BTS "paying back" true
 ```
-As a result, you should get an error indicating that funds cannot be paid out, as there is not enough active authority:
+As a result, you should get an error indicating that funds cannot be moved:
 ```
 0 exception: unspecified
 3030001 tx_missing_active_auth: missing required active authority
 Missing Active Authority 1.2.132
 ```
 This is the expected outcome, as we are dealing with a multi-sig account.
-In order to pay out any funds from it, we need to propose a transfer and have it approved by `approving-account-1` and / or `approving-account-2`.
+In order to pay out any funds from it, we need to propose a transfer instead, and have it approved by `approving-account-1` and / or `approving-account-2`.